SkillUp is funded by the Natwest Skills & Opportunities Fund and seeks to engage young people in social entrepreneurship.

 The project has already engaged with young people across the borough to provide face to face training and supported them to begin their journey into entrepreneurship.
 From the feedback and learning these courses have given us, we have created an online course which anyone can take to build their skills in business management and entrepreneurship.
 Thanks to the support of NatWest bank, many elements of this course have been able to link into their learning and are supported by the team there too.
 Those who complete the course gain access to the online hub where they can share ideas and discuss the challenges they are facing in building their businesses.

 We are currently looking for young people to join our dedicated Youth Advisory Board to become Ambassadors.
 Training will be held this month!
-To apply, please send a CV and brief covering letter to Emily at firstname.lastname@example.org
+To apply, please send a CV and brief covering letter to firstname.lastname@example.org

 To take the online training course and get help launching your new business go to: www.IARS.org.uk/training